goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Denial_of_Service" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20DDOS%20-green.svg" alt=""/></a>

-**TL;DR:** Regular Expressions, while being handy, pose a real threat to JavaScript applications at large, and the Node.js platform in particular.
+**אמ;לק:** Regular Expressions, while being handy, pose a real threat to JavaScript applications at large, and the Node.js platform in particular.
 A user input for text to match might require an outstanding amount of CPU cycles to process.
 RegEx processing might be inefficient to an extent that a single request that validates 10 words can block the entire event loop for 6 seconds and set the CPU on 🔥.
 For that reason, prefer third-party validation packages like [validator.js](https://github.com/chriso/validator.js) instead of writing your own Regex patterns, or make use of [safe-regex](https://github.com/substack/safe-regex) to detect vulnerable regex patterns

 **Otherwise:** Poorly written regexes could be susceptible to Regular Expression DoS attacks that will block the event loop completely.
 For example, the popular `moment` package was found vulnerable with malicious RegEx usage in November of 2017